 The important thing is to use condoms correctly and consistently.

 If over one year men used condoms properly and consistently with their female partners, 98% of these women would avoid getting pregnant.

-While other contraceptives such as the pill protect against unwanted pregnancies, they offer no protection against STIs, unlike condoms.
+While other contraceptives such as the pill protect against unplanned pregnancies, they offer no protection against STIs, unlike condoms.

-Using a male or a female condom with other methods of contraception offers extra protection against both pregnancy and infections.
+Using a condom with other methods of contraception offers extra protection against both pregnancy and infections.

 The benefits of condoms

 Compared to other products that protect against pregnancy and STIs, condoms are:

 - cheap (or free from sexual health clinics)

 - free of side effects

 - easily used by anyone and without the help of a health worker.